zak905/kube-ecr-secrets-operator/README.md

 ## kube-ecr-secrets-operator:

-Kubernetes controller that helps deal with `ImagePullBackOff` errors that may arise if a pod is rescheduled or re-started.
+Kubernetes controller that helps dealing with `ImagePullBackOff` errors that may arise if a pod is rescheduled or re-started.
 A pod can be rescheduled or re-started any time of the day, under specific conditions (eviction, application crash,..etc).
 Because [AWS ECR](https://aws.amazon.com/ecr/) credentials expire every 12 hours, this may lead to disruptions due to the inability to pull the pod image, especially if the image pull policy is set to `Always`.

 ```mermaid